African-led development that grows community enterprises by providing seed capital and technical support.

 Operational Assistance Grants (OAG) – Provides funding up to $100,000 over two years for improving financial, managerial, and technical capacity, and for limited fixed capital or working capital items.
 This grant positions the organization to more effectively utilize future expansion funding.

-Program funding is also directed toward local partner organizations that deliver local technical services needed by USADF grantees.
-These partner organizations help ensure the success of USADF investments in local community groups and enterprises.
-Partner organizations also gain long term capabilities to provide ongoing economic development support within each country not only for USADF activities and programs but also as agents of change for other economic growth and development activities.
-In FY 2013 USADF will invest over $4 million to develop local partner organizations in 20 African countries.
+A priority for USADF program funding is building a network of African expert support providers.
+These Technical Partners in turn provide technical services needed by USADF grantees that help ensure their success.
+Partners also gain long term capabilities to provide ongoing economic development support within each country not only for USADF programs but also as change agents for other economic growth and development activities.
+In FY 2013 USADF invested over $4.5 million to develop local partner organizations in 19 African countries.